 Saving money, financial planning, and establishing a plan for your financial health and well-being might not always be the trendiest, or sexiest way of spending your time, but it is essential for people seeking to develop both personally and professionally.
 Establishing and maintaining a personal finance plan can be tough, so one last tip would be to establish a budget team or find a budget buddy.
 Much like writing goals down and sharing them increases the odds of accomplishing them, making budgeting and saving a team sport will help with both establishing and maintaining goals and plans.

 Financial fitness, planning, and establishing a plan for financial well-being are areas that develop professional skills, encourage broader and longer-term thinking, and help millennials obtain the financial flexibility and freedom that are so desirable.
 The tools are available, the motivation is evident, and the facts line up; all that is left is for millennials to make it happen.

 Bergenfield, NJDr.
 Sean Stein Smith, DBA, CPA, CGMA, CMA, CFE is a Financial Analyst - Joint Ventures, at Hackensack University Medical Center.
-Sean is a member of the Editorial Advisory Board of NJCPA Magazine, was selected as one of the NJCPAs "30 under 30" for 2015, and is an adjunct professor at both Fairleigh Dickinson University and Montclair State University.
+Sean is a member of the Editorial Advisory Board of NJCPA Magazine, was selected as one of the NJCPA's "30 under 30" for 2015, and is an adjunct professor at both Fairleigh Dickinson University and Montclair State University.
 He is also serving his inaugural term on the AICPA's National Commission on Financial Literacy.
-When not writing, speaking, or teaching, Sean enjoys gardening, exercising, reading, pampering his dogs, and likes to do new/learn things whenever he can.
+When not writing, speaking, or teaching, Sean enjoys gardening, exercising, reading, pampering his dogs, and doing/learning new things whenever he can.